Daniil Kvyat: 2020

 AlphaTauri (previously Toro Rosso) retained Kvyat and Gasly for the 2020 season.
 Kvyat retired from the first race of the season (the 2020 Austrian Grand Prix) due to a suspension failure.
 He received his first point of the season at the Styrian Grand Prix with a tenth-place finish.
 He retired at the British Grand Prix after a heavy crash into the barriers that was caused by a tyre failure.
 Kvyat finished fourth in the 2020 Emilia Romagna Grand Prix after a succession of overtakes on Alexander Albon, Sergio Pérez and Charles Leclerc after the Safety car restart.

-The Russian finished the season 14th in the standings with 32 points, compared to team-mate Pierre Gasly who scored 75 points and finished tenth.
+Kvyat finished the season 14th in the standings with 32 points, compared to team-mate Pierre Gasly who scored 75 points and finished tenth.
 His contract was not renewed and Yuki Tsunoda replaced Kvyat at AlphaTauri for 2021.

+Alpine (2021, 2026–)

-Alpine reserve driver (2021)
+Reserve driver (2021)

 In 2021, Kvyat was the reserve driver for Alpine, alongside Zhou Guanyu.

+Simulator driver (2026–present)

+In September 2026, it was revealed that Kvyat had re-joined Alpine as a simulator driver for the season.